There’s no doubt social media marketing is working for businesses of all types.

-So why is it so difficult for brands to measure the financial impact social media has on their business growth?
+So why is it so difficult for brands to measure the financial impact social media sites have on their business growth?

 In order to make your social media marketing journey smoother, your business needs to…

-- Set strategic goals that are easy to measure at every step
+- Set strategic, specific goals that are attainable and easy to measure at every step.

-- Have a strong commitment towards creating quality social media content.
+- Have a strong commitment to creating quality social media content.